-- copies of the plans can be bought at the Roman House reception although these will be subject to copyright provisions - A "special service" is available to help disabled people and people unable to get to our offices for some exceptional reason, such as caring for a dependant relative, to view planning applications.
-This service involves posting out full copies of planning applications or arranging a visit by the case officer to the person's home to show them the application. - 6.6 The Council's practice is to negotiate improvements to applications when necessary.
+- copies of the plans can be bought at the Roman House reception although these will be subject to copyright provisions - a special service is available to assist disabled people and people unable to get to our offices for some exceptional reason, such as caring for a dependant relative. - A "special service" is available to help disabled people and people unable to get to our offices for some exceptional reason, such as caring for a dependant relative to view planning applications.
+This service involves posting out full copies of planning applications or arranging a visit by the case officer to the person's home to show them the application. - 6.5 Procedures for dealing with letters or emails sent in about planning applications - people will normally be given 21 days to send in their comments by letter or email - all comments will be acknowledged by post - where improvements to applications have been negotiated by the Council, neighbours will normally be re-notified on amendments, if there are significant new issues raised.
+Any comments on amendments have to be sent in within 14 days unless otherwise advised. - The Council's practice is to negotiate improvements to applications when necessary.
 We will normally re-notify neighbours on amendments, if we consider that they raise new issues that could lead to the need for further comment.
 We usually give 14 days for such comments to be made.